askap-vast/vast-pipeline/docs/design/monitor.md

 ## Minimum Sigma Filter

-Before forced measurements are processed, a minimum sigma check is made to make sure that the forced measurements are useful information.
-For example, a dataset may contain an image that is significantly not as sensitive as all the other images.
-In this case a faint source in the sensitive images will not be expected to be seen in the non-sensitive image, hence, to avoid unnecessary computation, this source is not forcefully measured.
+Before forced measurements are processed, a minimum sigma check is made to make sure that the forced measurements would provide useful information.
+For example, a dataset may contain an image that has significantly less sensitivity than the other images.
+In this case a faint source in the more sensitive images will not be expected to be seen in the less sensitive image.
+To avoid unnecessary computation, this source is not forcefully measured.

-The check is performed like that which is made in the [New Sources](newsources.md) process where the signal-to-noise ration is calculated using the rms$_{min}$ of the image it is to be extracted from.
+The check is performed like that which is made in the [New Sources](newsources.md) process where the signal-to-noise ratio is calculated using the rms$_{min}$ of the image it is to be extracted from.
 Hence, for a forced measurement to take place the following condition must be met:

 $$
 \frac{f_{peak,det}}{\text{rms}_{min,i}} > \text{MONITOR_MIN_SIGMA},